abhishekranjan/Chat/README.md

 # Upcoming
 I have lot of things to do.
 * Bug fixes.
+* New Features

 # Suggestions
-If you have any suggestions please do mail me at uppaltushar7@gmail.com` with subject as `chat-suggestions`
+If you have any suggestions please do mail me at abhishek140298@gmail.com` with subject as `chat-suggestions`